marinecoders/marinecoders.github.io/index.md

     btn_class: "btn--inverse"
 ---

-We are a group of U.S. Air Force Airmen who use code to improve the lives of our fellow Airmen.

 ![Airmen Coders logo with #BuiltByAirmen](/assets/images/AirmenCodersFull500x276.png){: .align-center}
+We are a group of U.S. Air Force Airmen who use code to improve the lives of our fellow Airmen.{: .align-center}

 {% include feature_row %}

 ## Team Guidelines